hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/Can-not-change-field-type-with-picklist.md

 ---
 title: "Can not change field type with picklist (Deployment assistant)"
-description: "How to solve Salesforce deployment error /Error (.*) Cannot change which global value set this picklist uses"
+description: "How to solve Salesforce deployment error "/Error (.*) Cannot change which global value set this picklist uses""
 ---
 <!-- markdownlint-disable MD013 -->
 # Can not change field type with picklist